renatoliveira/dotfiles/README.md

 ```

 And a single parameter in this command can toggle the property.
 Use `--toggle`.
 Like `xfconf-query -c thunar -p /last-menubar-visible --toggle`.
 Now the property should be `true` again and you'll see the menu bar.

+# Cedilla (ç) issue

+Note: To the person who changed cedilla (ç) to `AltGr+,`: please go sodomize yourself.

+So, to get cedilla to work just like it used to (`'`+`c`) apparently all I needed to do was to use `ibus`.
+Needed to start it as a deamon everytime the session was loaded.
+Using an US keyboard (Razer Blackwidow Stealth 2014) I set it to load the "English (US, International with dead-keys)" input method.
+But this wasn't enough.
+After some days trying to get used to this new shortcut, I've found that there is a X11 Compose file for Brazilian Portuguese.

+The answer was provided by [Gunnar Hjalmarsson on Ask Ubuntu](https://askubuntu.com/a/605165/828690).
+I generated the locale by issuing `sudo locale-gen pt_BR.UTF-8` and adding the `export LC_CTYPE=pt_BR.UTF-8` line to the `~/.profile` ffile.